Last modified on January 2021

 Ulcerative colitis: Affects only the large intestine and causes bloody diarrhoea and intermittent episodes of abdominal pain.

-The most common signs of delayed puberty in males and females include feeling cold, fatigue, dry skin, dullness, weight gain, and in adolescents- delayed puberty.
-Treatment usually includes dietary modifications and medications that ensure adequate levels of thyroid hormones in the body.
-Ensure that you and your child have a full-body health check-up regularly to detect any health conditions early on.
+The most common signs of delayed puberty in males and females include feeling cold, fatigue, dry skin, dullness, and weight gain.
+Adolescents who are obese are recommeded to try dietary modifications and implement weight loss diet plan charts and medications to ensure adequate levels of thyroid hormones in the body.
+Ensure that you and your child have a full-body check-up regularly to detect any health conditions early on.

 Symptoms often include fatigue, weakness, pale skin, dizziness, and more.
 There are different types of anaemia with the most common one is iron deficiency anaemia that affects a large population of young girls and women in India.
 Treatment for anaemia includes dietary supplements and incorporating a balanced, nutritional diet and exercise.